Skip to main content

 Pass the pending verification response to the PaymentMethodAgenticEnrollmentVerification component.
 It runs the full device-binding ceremony inside your UI — the user receives an email code, enters it, and then creates a passkey bound to the current device.

 When onVerificationComplete fires, the server has flipped the verification to active.
-The card is now ready for agentic card permissions.
+The card is now ready for agent agent cards.

 Understanding the Verification Flow